New phishing Alert!

 The link redirects users to a malicious page designed to trick them into providing their credentials.

-It has been observed by the experts that new phishing campaigns are used including Black Lives Matter (BLM) movement among other breaking news.
+It has been observed by experts that new phishing campaigns are used including Black Lives Matter (BLM) movement among other breaking news.

 Experts also observed new phishing campaigns using big breaking news events as bait, including the Black Lives Matter (BLM) movement.